Two-Gun Kid: Matt Hawk/Liebowicz

 Matt Hawk wears a similar outfit to Clay's, only with an orange-and-black spotted vest, a slightly narrower-brimmed hat, two revolvers on a single gun belt, and a black mask covering the top half of his face.

 In the Wild West, Matt Hawk is a lawyer from Boston, Massachusetts, who is inspired to fight evil as a masked crime fighter of the 19th-century American West by the stories of the fictional Two-Gun Kid, Clay Harder.
 After being trained in combat by the gunfighter Ben Dancer, the character assumes the dual identities of Matt Hawk and the Two-Gun Kid.
 With his horse Thunder, his partner "Boom Boom" Brown, and a pair of pistols, he becomes one of the West's most prolific heroes, often teaming up with the Rawhide Kid, Kid Colt, or the Phantom Rider.
-In one of his first adventures, Matt fights an alien, and in other early outings he fights criminals who can only be called supervillains.
+In one of his first adventures, Matt fights an alien, and in other early outings he fights criminals who can only be called supervillains such as the outlaw the Panther.
 During one adventure, he is brought to the present day via time travel and joins the superhero team of the Avengers.
 He fights alongside them before leaving to wander America alongside his teammate Hawkeye, and eventually returns to his own time, occasionally making a cameo appearance in other Western tales or stories of time travel.

 The 1995 Two-Gun Kid: Sunset Riders miniseries reveals that Matt had married, only for his wife to die during childbirth; this series also reveals that the Kid had brought a cache of modern weapons back with him from the future.
 He was forced to stage his own death in order to free a man accused of murder, which got him embroiled in an international conspiracy for a hidden treasure.
 The later miniseries Blaze of Glory (2000) depicts the Kid as retired from gunplay, going by the name of Clay Harder and working as a full-time lawyer.
 The Rawhide Kid convinces him to return to action, but the Two-Gun Kid dies in battle against the racist mercenary Nightriders, alongside his old partners Kid Colt and the Outlaw Kid.